DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-A vast range of epidermal changes have been described in the lining epithelium.
+A vast range of epidermal changes has been described in the lining epithelium.

 None are needed.

-Human papillomavirus (HPV)-related epidermal cysts – These have a hyperplastic lining with virapathic nuclear and cytoplasmic changes.
+Human papillomavirus (HPV)-related epidermal cysts – These have a hyperplastic lining with viropathic nuclear and cytoplasmic changes.

-Trichilemmal cysts – These have a lining which resemble the inner root sheath with an attenuated granular layer and abrupt keratinization which is adherent to the epithelium.
+Trichilemmal cysts – These have a lining which resembles the inner root sheath with an attenuated granular layer and abrupt keratinisation which is adherent to the epithelium.

-Cystic squamous cell carcinoma – Must be considered if there is nuclear atypia and adjacent infiltration into the surrounding dermis.
+Cystic squamous cell carcinoma must be considered if there are nuclear atypia and adjacent infiltration into the surrounding dermis.
 This can be a challenging differential when cyst have been partially ruptured and there are numerous secondary changes.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.